johnpeart/johnpeart.github.io/src/posts/blogpost/2019-06-02-building-a-eurovision-scoreboard.md

 > **Before you go further**, I should say that I'm very much a javascript novice.
 I pieced this together from various StackOverflow threads, so whilst I can tell you *what* I did, I can't necessarily explain to you why it works!
 >
-> There's probably a much simpler way of writing this code — if there is, please do let me know and [amend the code on Github](https://github.com/johnpeart/scoreboard).
+> There’s probably a much simpler way of writing this code — if there is, please do let me know and [amend the code on Github](https://github.com/johnpeart/scoreboard).

 ### Load the data

 The first thing I needed was a function that could load the data.
-I created a function `loadScript()` which accepts two arguments — the `url` of the Google Sheet and a `callback` to trigger once it's loaded.
+I created a function `loadScript()` which accepts two arguments — the `url` of the Google Sheet and a `callback` to trigger once it’s loaded.

 {% raw %}
 ```javascript